 As an owner, it’s extremely frustrating catching my dog eating my cat’s dinner on a daily basis, and if it’s frustrating me, imagine how the cat feels!
 So, I set myself a mission to find a solution so that my cat and dog could live harmoniously.

-If you are also experiencing this problem and you want to know how to keep your dog out of your cat food, keep reading!
-What you’ll need is a dog proof cat feeder, and I’ve reviewed some of the best products available on the market, so you can find a simple solution so that both your pets can stay happy and healthy.
+If you are also experiencing this problem and want to know how to keep your dog out of your cat food, keep reading!
+You’ll need a dog-proof cat feeder, and I’ve reviewed some of the best products available on the market, so you can find a simple solution so that both your pets can stay happy and healthy.

 My Top Pick

 The solution which I found works best for my cat and dog is the Sure Petcare Microchip Pet Feeder.
 I love this feeder as it only opens when your cat’s microchip is nearby, meaning all food stealing is put to a stop!
-Plus, it works for wet and dry food, which is an issue with some other dog proof cat feeders.
+Plus, it works for wet and dry food, an issue with other dog-proof cat feeders.

 You can read the full review further down this article.
 This is quite a techy option, so I have also listed a whole host of other options, including high cat feeding stations, automatic feeders, and cat food enclosures, so you’re bound to find something that suits you!